greghorne/TFD/README.md

 * Everything is executed client-side thus there is no web server.

 * As incidents become available, the data is added to IndexedDB.
-Subsequently the creation of heat maps uses data available in IndexedDB.
+Subsequently the creation of a heat map uses data available in IndexedDB.

 * I do not have information on how/when the json file is updated on the server.
 I have seen the JSON file update a couple of times in a few minutes to the other extreme where it didn't update for over an hour.
 Please keep this in mind when viewing incidents on the map.